ChillFish8/Async-PyO3-Examples/README.md

 You will also be without yeild from (under the hood `await`) so you should think of how you are going to structure your code going into it.

-## How AsyncIO works in Python under the hood
+## Breaking Down Python - How AsyncIO works in Python under the hood
 Python's AsyncIO is built off the idea of a event loop and generator coroutines allowing functions to be suspended and resumed which is managed by the event loop when a `await` block is hit.
 This gives us the affect of single threaded concurrency.

 ### Breaking down async/await